freeCodeCamp/guide/pages/docs/certificates-guide/use-the-bootstrap-grid-to-put-elements-side-by-side/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Use the Bootstrap Grid to Put Elements Side By Side"
+title: "Use the Bootstrap Grid to Put Elements Side By Side"
+parent: "certificates-guide"
 ---

 Bootstrap uses a responsive grid system that makes it easier to put elements into rows and tell each element's relative width.